 - Part II (75 minutes)

-- Workshop 2: Repentance and Repair in Our Covenanted Communities (90 minutes)
+- Workshop 2: Repentance and Repair in Our Covenanted Communities (90 minutes; can be extended with optional activities for two sessions

 - Workshop 3: Repentance and Repair to Transform Our World (90 minutes)